Algerians protest in thousands to reject talks with new president - Journal du Cameroun

 Students, teachers and other demonstrators rallied in their thousands in Algeria’s capital Tuesday against the newly elected president, rejecting his offer of dialogue with a months-old protest movement.

-Abdelmadjid Tebboune won 58.1 percent of the vote in Thursday’s election, according to official results, and on Friday said he was ready for talks to “build a new Algeria”.
+Abdelmadjid Tebboune won 58.1 percent of the vote in the December 12 election, according to official results, and on Friday said he was ready for talks to “build a new Algeria”.

 But protesters, long opposed to an election they saw as a ploy by the establishment to consolidate power after ailing president Abdelaziz Bouteflika resigned under popular pressure in April, remained defiant.

-Security forces were heavily deployed, but there were no confrontations between them and demonstrators.
+Security forces were heavily deployed, but there were no confrontations with demonstrators.

 “Tebboune will not govern us!” protesters shouted, vowing to keep the poll winner from taking up residence at the presidential palace.